mozilla-mobile/firefox-ios/README.md

 ## Contributor guidelines

 ### Creating a pull request
 * All pull requests must be associated with a specific bug in [Bugzilla](http://bugzilla.mozilla.org).
-You'll need to be logged in to create/update bugs, but note that Bugzilla allows you to sign in with your GitHub account.
- * If a bug corresponding to the fix already exists, assign yourself to it using the <b>Assigned To:</b> field.
+ * If a bug corresponding to the fix does not yet exist, please [file it](https://bugzilla.mozilla.org/enter_bug.cgi?op_sys=iOS&product=Firefox%20for%20iOS&rep_platform=All).
- * If a bug corresponding to the fix does not yet exist, please [file it](https://bugzilla.mozilla.org/enter_bug.cgi?op_sys=iOS&product=Firefox%20for%20iOS&rep_platform=All) and assign yourself to it.
+ * You'll need to be logged in to create/update bugs, but note that Bugzilla allows you to sign in with your GitHub account.
 * Use the bug number/title as the name of pull request.
 For example, a pull request for [bug 1135920](https://bugzilla.mozilla.org/show_bug.cgi?id=1135920) would be titled "Bug 1135920 - Create a top sites panel".
 * Finally, upload an attachment to the bug pointing to the GitHub pull request.
  1. Click <b>Add an attachment</b>.